-When working with visuals, you often need to make text, a shape, or another graphic perfectly match a particular color.
+When working with visuals, you often need to make text, a shape, or another graphic perfectly match a specific color.

 Of course, you can memorize the color values for all of your brand’s colors and enter them every time you need to pick a color, but that can be a bit difficult.
 Instead, you’re better off using a color picker.